Mike Hogeterp - Director

 Paola Fuentes Gleghorn - Communications Strategist

 Paola Fuentes Gleghorn serves as the Communications Strategist as part of the communications team.
 She is passionate about spreading the work of the Centre for Public Dialogue through numerous communication channels so that people have the opportunity to connect with others and the resources they need.
-Paola is originally from Costa Rica and grew up in Nicaragua, where her family served as missionaries working alongside local churches in the areas of pastoral training and youth leadership development.
+Paola is originally from Costa Rica and grew up in Nicaragua, where her family served as missionaries working alongside local churches.
 Paola and her husband, Jeff, live in Grand Rapids, Mich.
 Some of her areas of interest include helping Christians see justice as an integral part of their faith and lives, community development, youth leadership development, creating partnerships, and mountain biking.
 Contact Paola at email@example.com.

 Born and raised in Calgary, AB, Jacqui has degrees in Music and Theology.
 Her journey into full-time ministry started while working as a Spiritual Director and Retreat Facilitator and volunteering as a women’s group leader in what is now The Road Church in Calgary, AB.
 Pursuing her call to pastoral ministry, in 2017 she was ordained as a Commissioned Pastor, and simultaneously accepted two part-time positions as a Co-Pastor at The Road Church and a Campus Minister for Mount Royal University.
 When she is not working, Jacqui enjoys time exploring Alberta with husband Brad and her two daughters, Evangeline (10) and Emmanuelle (7) and the (way too many) pets they love.